 A number of evergreens flower during the first half of the year.
 Berberis stenophylla is one, well-known for its sprays of golden-orange flowers and as an excellent hedging shrub.
 Berberis darwinii, with miniature holly-like leaves, produces its orange flowers in April and May.
 This, too, makes a good specimen shrub and hedging plant.
 Both these evergreens may be pruned after they have flowered, though when they are grown as individual specimens, such attention is not essential.
 Indeed, left unpruned, full pleasure can be taken from their annual crop of handsome dark fruits.
 When they are used for hedging purposes, however, the need for control does arise.

-No pruning needed Mahonia aquifolium and Mahonia japonica are two very showy, early-flowering evergreens which need no pruning at all.
+Mahonia aquifolium and Mahonia japonica are two very showy, early-flowering evergreens which need no pruning at all.
 Nor does the evergreen Garrya elliptica, whose silver catkins are so handsome during February, although it is better for removal of its dead catkins.
 If necessary, light trimming is permissible in May.
 However, those familiar with garrya’s excellence for indoor decoration may have trimmed away some of the growth while its catkins were at their best.

 Deciduous, winter-flowering shrubs such as daphne, chimonanthus and hamamelis, call for no pruning, though chimonanthus when grown against a wall will.
 Laterals will require to be shortened after flowering is over.